ICE Spokesman Quits Over Leaders' Use Of 'Misleading Facts' To Discuss Calif. Arrests

 ICE agents had targeted more than 1,000 people in the sweep.
 After the raid, a Homeland Security official said it's common for a large-scale immigration sweep to net about a third of its targets, as member station KQED reports.

-Trump called what Schaaf did was "a disgrace," saying her warning was the sole reason that hundreds of people escaped arrest.
+Trump called what Schaaf did "a disgrace," saying her warning was the sole reason that hundreds of people escaped arrest.
 His remarks amplified attacks by Attorney General Jeff Sessions and ICE Acting Director Thomas D. Homan.
-Their claims were questioned by critics — and now by Schwab, a veteran public affairs officer who previously worked at the Department of Defense and NASA.
+Their claims were questioned by critics — and now by Schwab, a veteran public affairs officer who previously worked at the Defense Department and NASA.

 "I didn't feel like fabricating the truth to defend ourselves against [the mayor's] actions was the way to go about it," Schwab told the Chronicle.
 "We were never going to pick up that many people.
 To say that 100 percent are dangerous criminals on the street, or that those people weren't picked up because of the misguided actions of the mayor, is just wrong."